JetBrains/teamcity-documentation/topics/browser-notifier.md

    * [Opera](https://addons.opera.com/en/extensions/details/teamcity-notifier/)
 2. Open your TeamCity server and sign into it.
 The extension will automatically detect the TeamCity session and change the icon from the inactive ![browser-notifier-inactive.png](browser-notifier-inactive.png) to active state ![browser-notifier-active.png](browser-notifier-active.png).
 Click the icon and check that notifications are enabled.
 3. The Notifier relies on your [custom notification rules](subscribing-to-notifications.md#What+Will+Be+Watched) configured in TeamCity.
 If no rules are specified, you won’t be able to receive any notifications.
 To add or modify a rule, click __Edit rules__ opposite the server URL.
-You will be redirected to the __My Settings & Tools | Notification Rules | Browser Notifier__ tab of your TeamCity user settings.
+You will be redirected to the __Your Profile | Notification Rules | Browser Notifier__ tab of your TeamCity user settings.

 ## Working with Browser Notifier